-- Numbers.
-It had both shiny numbers (from 0 to 9) and buttons on a string that you could move from one side or the other an count.
-She obviously wasn’t counting yet, but enjoyed pulling from the string and spinning the buttons.
+Numbers.
+It had both shiny numbers (from 0 to 9) and buttons on a string that you could move from one side or the other and count.
+She obviously wasn’t counting yet but enjoyed pulling from the string and spinning the buttons.

-- Shapes.
+Shapes.
 This was by far her favorite side of the board.
-We draw different shapes in the board, then cut the same shapes and covered with felt of different colors.
-Both the drawn shapes and the cut ones had velcro on it, so the game was to stick them in the right spot.
-She could keep herself entertained for quite a bit of time sticking and taking off the shapes, some times even in the right spot :-p
+We draw different shapes on the board, then cut the same shapes and covered them with felt of different colors.
+Both the drawn shapes and the cut ones had velcro on them, so the game was to stick them in the right spot.
+She could keep herself entertained for quite a bit of time by sticking and taking off the shapes, sometimes even in the right spot :-p

 Here are a few other ideas that I liked (although haven’t tried yet!):

-- Textures: Just choose different types of fabric: hairy rug, crepe, fur, fleece, lamé, wool, satin, denim, shiny, … or whatever you have at home, and either stick small pieces directly in the board or frame and hang like in the image below:
+- Textures.
+Just choose different types of fabric: hairy rug, crepe, fur, fleece, lamé, wool, satin, denim, shiny, … or whatever you have at home, and either stick small pieces directly on the board or frame and hang like on the image below:

 Another option is to use sand, a scrubber pad, a piece of plastic, cotton, and other materials, and put them in small boxes attached to the board: